 35. Suit against guardian where administration bond was taken.
-Where a guardian appointed or declared by the Court has given a bond duly to account for what he may receive in respect of the property of his ward, the Court may, on application made by petition and on being satisfied that the engagement of the bond has not been kept, and upon such terms as to security, or providing that any money received be paid into the Court, or otherwise as the Court thinks fit, assign the bond to some proper person, who shall thereupon be entitled to sue on the bond in his own name as if the bond had been originally given to him instead of to the Judge of the Court and shall be entitled to recover thereon as trustee for the ward, in respect of any breach thereof.
+Where a guardian appointed or declared by the Court has given a bond duly to account for what he may receive in respect of the property of his ward, the Court may, on application made by petition and on being satisfied that the engagement of the bond has not been kept, and upon such terms as to security or providing that any money received be paid into the Court, or otherwise as the Court thinks fit assign the bond to some proper person, who shall thereupon be entitled to sue on the bond in his own name as if the bond has been originally given to him instead of to the Judge of the Court, and shall be entitled to recover thereon as trustee for the ward, in respect of any breach thereof.

-36. Suit against guardian where administration bond was not taken.-(1) Where a guardian appointed or declared by the Court has not given a bond as aforesaid, any person, with the leave of the Court, may, as next friend, at any time during the continuance of the minority of the ward, and upon such terms as aforesaid, institute a suit against the guardian, or, in case of his death, against his representative, for an account of what the guardian has received in respect of the property of the ward, and may recover in the suit, as trustee for the ward, such amount as may be found to be payable by the guardian or his representative, as the case may be.
+36. Suit against guardians where administration bond was not taken.
+(1) Where a guardian appointed or declared by the Court has not given a bond as aforesaid, any person with the leave of the Court, may as, next friend, at any time during the continuance of the minority of the ward, and upon such terms as aforesaid, institute a suit against the guardian, or, in case of his death, against his representative, for an account of what the guardian has received in respect of the property of the ward, and may recover in the suit, as trustee for the ward, such amount as may be found to be payable by the guardian or his representative, as the case may be.
+(2) Omitted by the Federal Laws [Revision and Declaration) Ordinance XXVII of 1981].

-37. General liability of guardian as trustee.
-Nothing in either of the two last foregoing sections shall be construed to deprive a ward or his representative of any remedy against his guardian, or the representative of the guardian, which, not being expressly provided in either of those sections, any other beneficiary or his representative would have against his trustee or the representative of the trustee.
+37. General liability of guardian and trustee.
+Nothing in either of the two last foregoing sections shall be construed to deprive a ward or his representative of any remedy' against his guardian, or the representative of the guardian, which not being expressly provided in either of these sections any other beneficiary or his representative would have against his trustee or representative of the trustee.